Procter & Gamble: Board of directors

 In March 2011, Rajat Gupta resigned from the board after an SEC accusation of Galleon Group insider trading.

 In May 2011, the company was noted for having 11 female directors that were all on the Most Powerful Women list by Fortune.

 In May 2013, Robert A. McDonald announced his retirement and was replaced by A.G.
 Lafley, who returned as chairman, president, and CEO.

-Jon R. Moeller succeeded Lafley as CEO in 2021.
-In July 2025, Procter & Gamble announced Shailesh G. Jejurikar would succeed Jon R. Moeller as CEO in 2026.
+David S. Taylor succeeded Lafley as president and CEO in 2015.
+He was subsequently named chairman of the board in 2016.

-Procter & Gamble is a member of the U.S. Global Leadership Coalition, a Washington, DC–based coalition of over 400 major companies and NGOs that advocates for a larger international affairs budget, which funds American diplomatic and development efforts abroad.
+Jon R. Moeller succeeded Taylor as CEO in 2021.
+In July 2025, Procter & Gamble announced Shailesh G. Jejurikar would succeed Jon R. Moeller as president and CEO in 2026.

 Awards and recognition

 Procter & Gamble ranked 2nd in the world in the 2024 review of WIPO's annual World Intellectual Property Indicators, with 525 designs in industrial design registrations being published under the Hague System during 2023.

 Fortune magazine awarded P&G a top spot on its list of "Global Top Companies for Leaders", and ranked the company at 15th place of the "World's Most Admired Companies" list.
 Chief Executive magazine named P&G the best overall company for leadership development in its list of the "40 Best Companies for Leaders".

 In October 2008, P&G was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. and was featured in Maclean's newsmagazine.
 Later that month, P&G was also named one of Greater Toronto's Top Employers, which was announced by the Toronto Star newspaper.

 In October 2013, the company was named the fourth-most in-demand employer in the world according to analytic data sourced by LinkedIn.

 In August 2013, P&G was named the 14th-hardest company to interview for by Glassdoor.
-In November 2013, Glassdoor also named them as a top 25 company for career opportunities.
-In February 2014, Glassdoor placed P&G 34th on their annual Best Places to Work list.
+In November 2013, Glassdoor also named it as a top 25 company for career opportunities.
+In February 2014, Glassdoor placed P&G 34th on its annual Best Places to Work list.

 In November 2015, P&G was named the Careers in Africa Employer of Choice 2015 following a survey of over 13,000 African professionals from across the globe.
 P&G was also recognized as the most desirable FMCG business to work for in Africa.

 P&G was recognized as one of Forbes World's Most Reputable Companies in 2016, 2017, and 2023.